centminmod/google-insights-api-tools/readme.md

-84.50 % loads for this page have a fast FCP (less than 984 milliseconds) 10.40 % loads for this page have an average FCP (less than 2073 milliseconds) 5.00 % loads for this page have an slow FCP (over 2073 milliseconds) 80.70 % loads for this page have a fast FCP (less than 1366 milliseconds) 14.40 % loads for this page have an average FCP (less than 2787 milliseconds) 4.90 % loads for this page have an slow FCP (over 2787 milliseconds)
+84.50 % loads for this page have a fast FCP (less than 984 milliseconds) 10.40 % loads for this page have an average FCP (less than 2073 milliseconds) 5.00 % loads for this page have an slow FCP (over 2073 milliseconds) 80.70 % loads for this page have a fast DCL (less than 1366 milliseconds) 14.40 % loads for this page have an average DCL (less than 2787 milliseconds) 4.90 % loads for this page have an slow DCL (over 2787 milliseconds)

 --------------------------------------------------------------------------------